New Jersey Dog Breeder Licensing Requirements

 Quick Summary

-Regulatory Agency: Local municipal governments (under New Jersey Department of Health guidelines)
+Regulatory Agency: Local municipal governments (under New Jersey Department of Health guidelines); New Jersey Division of Consumer Affairs (for pet shop sales)

 Who Needs a License in New Jersey?